VNaveen124/javatest/README.md

-Deploying Basic Java Application with Help of Docker
+Creating and Deploying Basic Java Application with Help of Docker